 You are guaranteed to have an entertaining evening and you will learn to make some great food.
 At Teatro7 you get the course including dinner from €75 to €150.
 Check out our Right now in Milan (in the menu) for courses.

-Important instructions for booking a course online as the course calendar only exists in Italian: first close the pop-up window by clicking on the red CHIUDI in the upper right corner, then go to your course, here click on “acquista” (purchase) and then follow the instructions on the screen for paying by either credit card or paypal, if you don’t receive a confirmation via email within 24 hours, send an email to firstname.lastname@example.org – you won’t be able to attend if you don’t have the email.
+Important instructions for booking a course online as the course calendar only exists in Italian: first click on the red Guarda il Menu button next to your course, on the next page click on “prenota il corso” at the top of the page (book) and then the rat of the instructions are in English, if you don’t receive a confirmation via email within 24 hours, send an email to firstname.lastname@example.org – you won’t be able to attend if you don’t have the email.
 The course calendar is here.